 - Library settings

 In your library settings, you can set a default preparation waste percentage, “5%” for example.
-Doing this, APICBASE will automatically take 5% waste into account every ingredient in every recipe.
-For example: when you use 100 grams of sugar in a certain recipe, APICBASE will withdraw 105 grams of sugar out of your stock.
-Also, for the food cost calculation, 105 grams of sugar will be used to calculate you foodcost.
+Doing this, Apicbase will automatically take 5% waste into account every ingredient in every recipe.
+For example: when you use 100 grams of sugar in a certain recipe, Apicbase will withdraw 105 grams of sugar out of your stock.
+Also, for the food cost calculation, 105 grams of sugar will be used to calculate your foodcost.

 - Set waste percentage on ingredient level

 If you want to be more precise, you can enter a waste percentage per ingredient.
 This article shows you how to add a new ingredient.
 After the basic information is filled in, you can set a waste percentage for this ingredient in the ‘package and pricing’-tab.

 For example; when using tomatoes in a recipe, the software will automatically take 10% waste into account.
 Important to know is that the waste percentage on ingredient level will overwrite your default preparation waste percentage set in your library settings.

 - Set waste percentage on recipe level